katekaseth/Project_One/server/endpoint_documentation.md

     - `405`: Method must be POST
     - `500`: Internal server error

-- ** PLANNED ** `GET /bookmarks`: Responds with a list of all current authenticated user's bookmark.
+- `GET /bookmarks`: Responds with a list of all current authenticated user's bookmark.
   - Response body:
 	``` Javascript
     // An array of document summary objects.
 Example: